salyh/elasticsearch-security-plugin/README.md

 This plugin adds http/rest security functionality to Elasticsearch in kind of separate modules.
 Instead of Netty a embedded Tomcat 7 is used to process http/rest requests.

-Currently for user based authentication and authorization Kerberos and NTLM are supported through 3rd party library waffle (only on windows servers).
+Currently for user based authentication and authorization Kerberos/SPNEGO and NTLM are supported through 3rd party library waffle (only on windows servers).
-For UNIX servers Kerberos is supported through 3rd party library tomcatspnegoad (Works with any kerberos implementation.
+For UNIX servers Kerberos/SPNEGO is supported through tomcat build in SPNEGO Valve (Works with any Kerberos implementation.
 For authorization either Active Directory and generic LDAP is supported).
+PKI/SSL client certificate authentication is also supported (CLIENT-CERT method).
+SSL/TLS is also supported without client authentication.

-You can use this plugin also without Kerberos/NTLM but then only host based authentication is available.
+You can use this plugin also without Kerberos/NTLM/PKI but then only host based authentication is available.
 <!--
 [![Build Status](https://travis-ci.org/salyh/elasticsearch-security-plugin.png?branch=master)](https://travis-ci.org/salyh/elasticsearch-security-plugin)-->